Licence conditions may be put in place to cover:

 All licence agreements typically demand that:

-Australian licensees do not always have the capacity to commercialise IP on a worldwide basis.
-To get around this, they often form partnerships with multinational companies to enable the IP to be commercialised globally.
-In such cases, the Australian licensee would grant a sub-licence to an overseas company, which then becomes the sub-licensee.
+Australian licensees often form partnerships with multinational companies to commercialise the intellectual property (IP) globally.
+In these cases, the Australian licensee would grant a sub-licence to an overseas company, which then becomes the sub-licensee.
 Typically the licensee gains the licensor's consent, which must not be unreasonably withheld.

 Informing the licensor and gaining consent ensures the licensor will be satisfied that:

-- the sub-licences are only being granted to companies that have the capability and resources to commercialise to best advantage
+- the sub-licences are only being granted to companies that have the capability and resources to commercialise the product or service to best advantage

 - the sub-licences' financial terms, as they impact on the licensor's royalties, are within commercial parameters.

-Pre-market-entry commercialisation milestones are performance obligations on the part of the licensee, between the time the licence is granted and the first product sale.
-They are major events, or indicators that the licensee is progressing the product development at a reasonable pace.
-Typically, commercialisation milestones are set to be accomplished by reaching specified achievements by certain dates.
+These are performance obligations on the licensee, between the time the licence is granted and the first product sale.
+They are indications of progress through the product development stage.

 - manufacturing a working prototype